preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Create a clickable link on an image
 -------------------------------------
-When you click the link tool to create a clickable link, the Add link general asset opens and you use it to add the link, see: :doc:`Add Link </general-assets/add-link/index>`
+You can use the link tool shown on the image, to create a clickable link.
+The Add link general asset opens and you use it to add the link, see: :doc:`Add Link </general-assets/add-link/index>`

 When you click the tool to set the image width, the the tool becomes two.
 Click the left one to set the width: